George Formby (19041961), by A. J. Tanner, 1953

 On 13 September 1924, at Wigan, Formby married champion clog dancer Beryl Ingham (d.
 1960), and she became the driving force behind his career, negotiating contracts, controlling the money, and managing the act.
 They had no children.
 They put together their own show, with which they toured the country, and under his wife's influence Formby abandoned the John Willie costume while retaining the character.
 He also mastered the banjulele which, along with a toothy grin, became his trademark.

 The revue format and the John Willie character formed the basis of two films, Boots!
 Boots!
 (1934) and Off the Dole (1935), in which Formby made his adult screen début, co-starring with his wife.
 Made on tiny budgets in a one-room London studio by John E. Blakeley's Mancunian Films, the films were hugely successful.
-They attracted the attention of Basil Dean, the Liverpool-born head of , who had already signed up Gracie Fields and saw in Formby the makings of a similar success.
+They attracted the attention of Basil Dean, head of Associated Talking Pictures (ATP), who had already signed up Gracie Fields and saw in Formby the makings of a similar success.
 He signed Formby to a seven-year contract which resulted in eleven highly profitable films.
-When this contract expired Formby set up his own company, Hillcrest Productions, and signed in 1941 with Columbia Pictures to produce his own films for them; this resulted in seven more films in similar vein to the Ealing productions.
+When this contract expired Formby set up his own company, Hillcrest Productions, and signed in 1941 with Columbia Pictures to produce his own films for them; this resulted in seven more films in similar vein to the ATP productions.

 There was no attempt to play down Formby's Lancashire character and Dean engaged the Salford-born author of Love on the Dole, Walter Greenwood, to script Formby's first Ealing film, No Limit (1935).
 This and Keep your Seats, Please (1936) were both directed by Monty Banks, who later married Gracie Fields.
 After this a special Formby unit was set up at Ealing, headed by writer and director Anthony Kimmins, to produce his films.
 These usually conformed to a set pattern; at their centre is Formby, a shy, innocent, gauche, accident-prone Lancashire lad; frequently he is in a skilled trade (photographer, typesetter, gramophone engineer) and lives in the south, either in the suburbs or the countryside, thus nationalizing his appeal; he has a bashful courtship with a brisk, sensible heroine with an upper-class accent; he is put through a succession of comic humiliations but he eventually wins the girl and achieves success in his job or in sport or, later, in war.
 The point of universal identification was that if Formby could win through against adversity, then anyone could.
 His eternal optimism was summed up by his catch-phrase Turned out nice again, hasn't it.